mpiraux/draft-piraux-quic-multipath-additional-addresses/draft-piraux-quic-additional-addresses.md

 The QUIC protocol specifies several techniques for network path migration.
 The client can migrate from one of its local addresses to another at any time after the handshake using connection migration.
-The server can transfer a connection to one of its addresses shortly after the handshake by using the preferred_address transport parameter.
+The server can transfer a connection to one of its other addresses shortly after the handshake by using the preferred_address transport parameter.
 However, it cannot advertise additional addresses that a client may use.

 This limitation impacts several scenarios.
 For instance, a multihomed server that has access to several subnets cannot advertise all its addresses.